Shimon Sofer (Hungarian rabbi): Death and legacy

 Sofer led the Jewish community in Erlau for some 64 years.
 Shortly after the Germans occupied Hungary in May 1944, they placed the Jewish population in ghettos.
 In June, the Germans deported Sofer and his entire community – some 3,000 Jews – to Auschwitz.
 They arrived on 21 Sivan (June 2), and were gassed a few hours later.
 Sofer was 94 at the time of his death.
 His son, Rabbi Moshe Sofer, was murdered at the same time.

 Sofer authored a book of responsa, Hisorerus Teshuva (hence he is known as "The Hisorerus Teshuva"), and Shir Maon on the Torah.
 He also edited the works of his father and grandfather and prepared them for publication.

 Sofer's grandson, Yochanan Sofer, re-founded the Erlau community in Israel in 1953.
 Yochanan printed his grandfather's sefarim at the Institute for Research of the Teachings of the Chasam Sofer (מכון חת"ם סופר), which he established and also presided over the Ohel Shimon-Erlau Yeshiva, named in memory of Shimon Sofer.

 Children

 Sofer had 15 children from his three wives, including Moshe Sofer.
+His son Avraham, a Torah literature scholar, won of the Israel Prize for Torah Literature in 1981, and the Rabbi Kook Prize in 1943.